 The U.S. Patent & Trademark Office (USPTO) allows certain qualifying entities to receive discounts on various patent fees by identifying themselves as a “small entity ” or a “micro entity.”
 Below, we outline the requirements for claiming small or micro entity status.
 Please review the requirements carefully, because improperly claiming a discount may cause your patents to be unenforceable.

-Your entitlement to small or micro entity status must be reviewed and reassessed upon (1) filing a new application, (2) paying the issue fee for a patent, and (3) paying each of the three patent maintenance fees.
+Your entitlement to small entity status must be reviewed and reassessed upon (1) filing a new application, (2) paying the issue fee for a patent, and (3) paying each of the three patent maintenance fees.
+Entitlement to micro entity status must be evaluated each time a fee is paid.
 Therefore, please inform us immediately if you believe there may be a change to your entity status so that we can update the USPTO accordingly.

 Because of the way the rules are written, you may qualify for a discounted fee with respect to some applications but not others.